Thanks for reading.

 Elsewhere- up north.

-I have been on the road this week, so consider this a bit of a Queensland special.
 I was surprised how many plazas malls & arcades Brisbane holds.
 From the new and garish, like Queens Plaza:

 to the older and more refined- Brisbane Arcade reminded me a lot of Melbourne: